World’s End estate

 Targeted and Prevention Team

-Provides support to young people aged 16 to 19 years offering tailored one-to-one careers advice and guidance, training, post-16 education pathways, vocational qualification and apprenticeship, exploring alternative options to college and university through mentoring and coaching sessions.
+Provides support to young people aged 16 to 19.
+It includes tailored one-to-one careers advice and guidance, training, post-16 education pathways, vocational qualification and apprenticeship, exploring alternative options to college and university through mentoring and coaching sessions.

 Every Thursday from 10am to 4pm.